emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/Putnam-exam/DNA-methylation/DNA-methylation.md

 ## Gene body methylation is established and maintained as a result of active transcription

-Found in mouse embryonic stem cells: [insert citation and info]

 Li et al 2018: as a result of active transcription by RNA polymerase II and recruitment of histone-modifying protein SetD2 that trimethylates histone H3 at lysine 36 (H3K36me3).
 This histone mark is bound via PWWP (Pro-Trp-Trp-Pro) domain present in DNA methyltransferase DNMT3b (de novo) which then methylates surrounding DNA.

-**come back to the above to full explore**
 Sarda et al 2012

 ## DNA Methylation regulates transcriptional noise